2014 Ilyssa Levins

-Ilyssa Levins named the 2014 STAR (Strategic Transformation Achievement Recognition)
+Ilyssa Levins honored as 2014 STAR(Strategic Transformation Achievement Recognition)

 “HBA volunteerism is my jet fuel for innovative thinking, inspiration and the ability to have an exponential impact on the association’s mission,” states Ilyssa.
 “Working with like-minded leaders in a trusting environment unleashes vast creativity, purposeful passion and an abundant mindset, all of which is at the heart of industry breakthroughs and transformation.”

 HBA’s 2013 STAR, Eve Dryer, sees Ilyssa as a “north star” for countless HBA members and initiatives.
 “I have known Ilyssa as an industry colleague, fellow HBA volunteer and friend for well over ten years.
-She has spearheaded a number of transformative HBA growth strategies, and throughout the association is recognized for her boundless energy, strategic mind and breakthrough creativity.
+She has spearheaded several transformative HBA growth strategies, and throughout the association is recognized for her boundless energy, strategic mind and breakthrough creativity.
 She has impacted HBA equally at both the global and local level, and along the way has inspired many of us to reach higher and achieve more than we dreamed we could.
-This makes her the ideal choice for the STAR award for the 35-year anniversary celebration of the association and WOTY’s silver celebration.”
+This makes her the ideal choice for the STAR award for the 35-year anniversary celebration of the association and Woman of the Year event’s silver celebration.”

-Over the last decade, Ilyssa has held multiple HBA board positions including director of marketing, director of strategic alliances and business development, and director of HBA awards (ACE and Rising Star).
-She is one of the founders and is currently the co-chair of the DIA-HBA Leadership Project, a strategic partnership between the HBA and the Drug Information Association (DIA).
+Over the last decade, Ilyssa has held multiple HBA board positions including director of marketing, director of strategic alliances and business development, and director of HBA awards - Advancement, Commitment, Engagement (ACE) and Rising Star.
+She is one of the founders of the DIA-HBA Leadership Project, a strategic partnership between the HBA and the Drug Information Association (DIA).

 Ilyssa’s volunteer contributions have made her a strategic partner at the corporate level and the creator and executor of groundbreaking core initiatives that make it easier for chapters to achieve their goals.
 Ilyssa then rolls up her sleeves to help chapter boards leverage these core programs to enhance efficiencies and cement productive relationships with regional corporate partners.